Founding Month: pay what you want (suggested $29.99) · then Standard $39 · Studio $149

 Built for the moment after the prototype works.

 AStarGrid2D is a useful Godot API.
 It is not a bad tool because it has limits.
-Everything useful has limits; the dishonest tools merely hide them until your release candidate.
+Everything useful has limits.
+The dishonest tools merely hide them until your release candidate.

 PathForge aims at the production gap: TileMap sync, multi-size unit movement, dynamic blocker updates, tactical cost layers, repeatable query performance, and debugging views that make the navigation system observable.
 The point is not to make pathfinding clever.
 The point is to make it boring enough to ship.